cryptpad/cryptpad/docs/ARCHITECTURE.md

 Encryption is complex, and poorly understood by the majority of those who use it on a daily basis.
 Pre-shared-keys are among the weakest possible cryptographic tools available today, however, few if any other encryption schemes scale to any number of users.

-For our purposes, we would like our application to offerthe benefits of encryption without being any more difficult to use.
+For our purposes, we would like our application to offer the benefits of encryption without being any more difficult to use.
 Since the method of collaborating on any web resource typically involves sharing the URL, we use the hash of the URl to share the pre-shared-key.
 Anything in a URL which follows a `#` is not sent to the server, meaning that our web app will store your users' messages without ever knowing their content.